What is tikanga, kawa, noa, tapu, wairua, mauri, taukumekume and what actually happens intangiably when people interact from a Māori worldveiw?

 To whom it may concern

-TYLA Youth Development Trust works alongside young people who are offending, there is likelihood that offending will occur and implement early intervention models.
+TYLA Youth Development Trust works alongside offending young people.
+There is a likelihood that offending will occur and implement early intervention models.
 TYLA works alongside the young person and their families to eliminate or reduce offending behaviours by offering Social and Youth Work Practice in homes, schools, mentoring, referrals and programmes.

-TYLA Otara had the privilege of participating on the Beauty Hair and Makeup workshop on the 5th November 2014.
-There were eight young women who attended; seven reside in Otara and one in Papatoetoe.
+TYLA Otara had the privilege of participating in the Beauty Hair and Makeup workshop on 5 November 2014.
+Eight young women attended; seven reside in Otara and one in Papatoetoe.
 They attend the local colleges and Alternative Education in Manukau.

-I received an email describing a dynamic programme that was available to young women in the South Auckland region and thought what a great opportunity for our Ladies.
-This programme offered the tools I believed could increase the resilience for the participants.
+I received an email describing a dynamic programme available to young women in the South Auckland region and thought what a great opportunity for our Ladies.
+This programme offered the tools I believed could increase the participants’ resilience.

 I would like to thank Bianca Fallon for sharing her unique gift with the young women of the Otara area.
-Bianca was able to capture her audience (including us adults) and hold their attention all day.
-I liked how she structured the modules using a holistic approach, health and wellbeing and makeup and hair care.
-Bianca’s step by step approach to educating the rights and wrong ways of hair and make- up and looking after our bodies was extremely helpful as some of the girls were beginners and others adorn themselves daily.
-The resource work book was helpful and was full of useful information.
-The products given at no charge to TYLA or the families was amazing, the girls were very cheerful going home with their gifts.
+Bianca captured her audience (including us adults) and held their attention all day.
+I liked how she structured the modules using a holistic approach, health and well-being and makeup and hair care.
+Bianca’s step-by-step approach to educating the right and wrong ways of hair and makeup and looking after our bodies was extremely helpful as some of the girls were beginners, and others adorn themselves daily.
+The resource workbook was helpful and was full of useful information.
+The products given at no charge to TYLA or the families were amazing.
+The girls were very cheerful going home with their gifts.

 Comments from participants post programme –

 - I’m going home to play with my makeup and hair